ShirshoDipto/social-media-client/README.md

 ### 8. Messenger

 - Create a chat conversation with a user. _Similar to opening a new chat conversation with another user on Skype_.
-(See additional info no.4)
-- Sorting of chat conversations based on the date of the most recent message.
+- Sorting of chat conversations based on the date of the most recent message. **The algorithm used here employes the fundamantal component of mergesort algorithm.**
 - Unseen messages indicator on chat conversations.
 - Send and receive messages real time.